Assessing the difference between integrated quantiles and integrated cumulative distribution functions: An excursion into statistical inference

 The following CLT-type result is much more useful from the statistical inference point of view than the previous LLN-type result.
-When reading it, note the absence of any condition that would involve a pdf of $F$, which is not needed and thus not required to even exist.
+When reading the following corollary, note the absence of any condition that would involve a pdf of $F$, which is not needed, and is not therefore required to even exist.
+This is useful and sometimes even crucial because in a number of real-life situations, good cdf models incorporate discrete components, due to the presence of, e.g., many identical values such as claim amounts transformed by insurance deductibles, policy limits, etc. \citep[e.g.,][and references therein]{br23}.